Registering an Event With Alcohol at a Third-Party Venue

 - Paying for Alcohol: Venues that have bars should be operated as a standard cash bar.
 If the event is held at a space that doesn't have a bar, a caterer must be hired.
 Students may not operate their own bars.
 The caterer must have a liquor license and will need 30+ days to secure a permit for the event.
 Open bars and bottle service are not permitted.
 Bar minimums are strongly discouraged.
 Please consult with Jackie Radford at AOD to help plan these factors of your event and understand the relevant laws and policies (firstname.lastname@example.org).

 - Security: Venues supply their own security who will check ID at the door.
+Please consult with Jackie Radford at AOD to help plan these factors of your event and understand the relevant laws and policies (email@example.com).

 - Food: Snacks or a meal must be provided to guests, whether served by the venue or ordered in from elsewhere.
 Water and non-alcoholic beverages are available at all bars.